-The servant concludes by saying: jo o varai un spieli che tu âs vude remission dal gno paron (I shall have confirmation that you have shown benignity towards my master).
-The Friulian il spieli refers literally to a mirror; in this sense, the servant’s finding of such an industrious girl will serve as a reflection (or sign) of God’s kindness towards Abraham.
+The servant concludes by saying: jo o varai un spieli che tu âs vude remission dal gno paron (I shall have a sign that you have shown benignity towards my master).
+The literal meaning of il spieli is mirror; in this verse, it is used figuratively: the servant’s finding of such an industrious girl will serve as a reflection (or sign) of God’s kindness towards Abraham.

 In these verses, you read that the servant finds Rebekah; her lineage is provided and you see that she is related to Abraham.
 She was the daughter of Bethuel, who was the son of Milcah, who was the wife of Nahor, who was the brother of Abraham: fie di Betuel, fi di Milche, femine di Nacor, fradi di Abram.

 Learn or review the following: su pe spale (on her shoulder; literally, on the shoulder), une stele di zovine (very pretty young girl; literally, star of a young girl), la vergjine (virgin), cognossi (to know; used here in the sense of to have carnal knowledge), dismontâ jù (to go down), jemplâ la pile (to fill the basin), il crep (terracotta), tornâ sù (to come back up).